Chita Peninsula

-Chita Peninsula (知多半島 Chita Hantō) is a peninsula to the south of Aichi Prefecture, central Honshū, Japan.
+The Chita Peninsula (知多半島 Chita Hantō) is a peninsula to the south of Aichi Prefecture, central Honshū, Japan.
 It runs approximately north-south.
 To the west is Ise Bay, while to the east it encloses Mikawa Bay.
 It faces the Atsumi Peninsula southeast across Mikawa Bay.
 Chūbu Centrair International Airport is located off the west coast of the peninsula.

+Geography

+The peninsula is relatively narrow and consists of a hilly terrain.

+Economy

+The northern part of the peninsula is industrialized, with a western part of them being a part of Chūkyō Industrial Area.
+The southern part is relatively less industrialized and fishing villages and beaches can be seen.